 CNS Trainee Mentorship Program

-The CNS Trainee Mentorship Program provides an organized structure for mentees and mentors to connect and discuss issues related to career paths, graduate school, work-life balance, leadership and other topics of interest.
+The CNS Trainee Mentorship Program provides an organized structure for mentees and mentors to connect and discuss issues related to career paths, graduate school, work-life balance, professional skills and other topics of interest.

 Graduate students and postdoctoral fellows are matched with mentors based on their career aspirations and goals for participation in the program.
-Mentees and Mentors will be encouraged to connect via email, phone, online, and/or in-person a minimum of three times during the school year.
+Mentees and Mentors will be encouraged to connect via phone, online, and/or in-person a minimum of three times during the program.
 This is a mentee-driven program and, as such, each mentee is responsible for initiating and maintaining interactions with their assigned mentor.

 Why Become A CNS Mentor?